Delta Characters and Crystalline Cohomology: Appendix: The functor of points approach

+{\bf Acknowledgements.} The authors would like to profusely thank the anonymous referee for giving detailed and perceptive suggestions from which this paper has greatly benefitted.
+They would also like to thank Netan Dogra for helpful comments.
 The second author would like to thank James Borger for many insightful discussions.
 He would also like to thank Alessandra Bertapelle and Nicola Mazzari for stimulating conversations.
-The author was partially supported by the SERB grant SRG/2020/002248.
+The second author was partially supported by the SERB grant SRG/2020/002248.

 {

 }